Chapter 13 Bankruptcy In California

 There are several options for someone who is interested in filing for bankruptcy.
-Among them are to file for a chapter 7 or 13 bankruptcy.
+Chapter 7 and chapter 13 bankruptcy are two options which one can choose.
 Both of these options allow a filer to hit the ‘reset’ button on his or her overwhelming debts.
 The following will focus on the basics of a Chapter 13 bankruptcy in California and how it can help you make a fresh financial start.

 In Chapter 13 bankruptcy in California, not all debts are wiped away at the end of the day, but not all assets have to be forfeited, either.
 Typically, a person who is a wage earner and can expect to continue earning money in the future will use chapter 13 bankruptcy to restructure his or her debt and figure out a way forward without losing everything he or she owns.

 Under the provisions of a chapter 13 bankruptcy, a debtor will file a petition with the court declaring all of his or her debts, liabilities, income, and assets.
 Then the debtor will work with the court, attorneys, and others to figure out a plan for repayment and discharge of certain debts.
 In this scenario, it is important to remember that a plan must be carefully worked out by all involved including bankruptcy attorney San Diego California.

 Bankruptcy Plan and Approval